mapbox/mapbox-gl-draw/API.md

 }
 ```

+---

+### `.setFeatureProperty(String: featureId, String: property, Any: value) -> Draw`

+Sets the value of a property on the indicated feature.
+This is good if you are using Draw as your primary data store in your application.

 ## Events

 Draw fires off a number of events.
 All of these events are namespaced with `draw.` and are emitted from the map object.